SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_authentication.md

    `CREATE ROLE dataminer WITH PASSWORD '<STRONG PASSWORD>' AND LOGIN = true;`

-1. Finally, set the new credentials in DataMiner Cube.
+1. Set the new credentials in DataMiner Cube.
 For more information, see [Configuring the database settings in Cube](xref:Configuring_the_database_settings_in_Cube).

-1. Now you can delete the *root* user from Cassandra:
+1. Delete the *root* user from Cassandra:

    `DROP ROLE IF EXISTS root;`